yashfren/yashfren.github.io/_posts/2025-10-19-AuthVuln_PortswiggerLabs_Walkthrough.md

 Description:

-We have credentials for a uesr and must find a way to bypass 2FA for a thee victim user `carlos`.
+We have credentials for a uesr and must find a way to bypass 2FA for the victim user `carlos`.

 ![](/assets/images/Authentication/Pasted%20image%2020251014163233.png)